10 Benefits of being a NOTA member

 Membership of NOTA is open to any professional whose work concerns intervention with sexually aggressive individuals, regardless of their age, race, gender, sexual preference or disability.

-NOTA members have access to a growing body of national and international knowledge through organisational links with overseas members and international affiliations such as the Association for the Treatment of Abusers (www.atsa.com).
+As a NOTA member you have access to a growing body of national and international knowledge through organisational links with overseas members and international affiliations such as the Association for the Treatment of Abusers (www.atsa.com).

 There are NOTA branches across the UK and Ireland.
 Each branch has an elected Executive Committee that controls its own budgets and sets its own agenda for organised activities throughout the year.
 These activities can include both local network meetings as well as training events.